PJL101/fedkit/README.md

 * Responsive IE8 support,
 * All frontend dependences use bower for easy management.

 Use fedkit as a base and tailor to your specific needs.
-Comments, sugggestions & pull requests are always welcome.
-See the [issues list](https://github.com/PJL101/fedkit-assemble/issues) for more information about future enchancements and changes.
+Comments, suggestions & pull requests are always welcome.
+See the [issues list](https://github.com/PJL101/fedkit-assemble/issues) for more information about future enhancements and changes.

 ## Variants

 There are several variants of fedkit either in development or available now.
 They have the base workflow with a site generator included.
 The current variants available are:

-* fedkit-assemble (Good for quick website prototyping) - [fedkit-assemble](https://github.com/PJL101/fedkit-assemble)
+* [fedkit-assemble](https://github.com/PJL101/fedkit-assemble) - Good for quick website prototyping,
-* fedkit-hugo (Designed for a static website, with or without a blog) - [fedkit-hugo](https://github.com/PJL101/fedkit-hugo)
+* [fedkit-hugo](https://github.com/PJL101/fedkit-hugo) - Designed for a static website, with or without a blog.

 ## Install

-Either, download the latest stable release from [GitHub](https://github.com/PJL101/fedkit-assemble/releases) or clone the git repository on the master branch — `git clone https://github.com/PJL101/fedkit-assemble.git`.
+Either, download the latest stable release from [GitHub](https://github.com/PJL101/fedkit/releases) or clone the git repository on the master branch — `git clone https://github.com/PJL101/fedkit.git`.

 Once this has been done: